Jackie (2016 film): Development

-The film's script, written by Noah Oppenheim, was originally conceived as an HBO miniseries, covering the "four days between John F. Kennedy's assassination and his burial, showing Jackie at both her most vulnerable and her most graceful".
+The film's script, written by Noah Oppenheim, was conceived as an HBO miniseries, covering the "four days between John F. Kennedy's assassination and his burial, showing Jackie at both her most vulnerable and her most graceful".
 Steven Spielberg was originally set to produce the series, but later left the project.

 Pablo Larraín, not typically inclined to directing biopics, was initially hesitant to direct Jackie when he was offered the opportunity.
 He stated that although he did not have any history or knowledge about John F. Kennedy's assassination, he connected with Jacqueline Kennedy.
 Prior to directing Jackie, he had only made films centering on male protagonists rather than women.
 Thus, Jackie is the first film that he could approach from a woman's perspective.
 He grew more interested in Kennedy after learning more about her.
 To him, her life after the assassination "had all the elements that you need for a movie: rage, curiosity, and love."
 Oppenheim said that the screenplay itself did not change much over the long development process, revealing, "When Pablo Larraín boarded the project, he had ideas.
 I wrote two or three more drafts with his guidance, but over a very condensed period of time.
 So while it took six years from first draft to completion, most of those six years were not active years."